This Southern fried cabbage with bacon recipe will become an instant favorite from the very first bite. It’s simple, easy, and tastes oh-so-good!

 What meat could I use as an alternative to bacon?

 While you could use ground beef, ham, prosciutto, or smoked sausage, I’d recommend using turkey bacon instead.
 However, keep in mind there won’t be as much oil for the fried cabbage, so a little olive oil or butter works fine instead of bacon grease.

 Yes, place leftover cabbage leaves in a sealed bag and freeze them for up to one month.
 It won’t be as crisp as fresh cabbage, but it still works in dishes like this one!

 - 6 oz bacon that's about 5-6 slices, add more or less depending on your preference

 - salt and pepper to taste

-- In large skillet, fry bacon until crisp.
-Place bacon on paper towel lined plate and remove all of the bacon grease from the pan except for about two tablespoons (add two tablespoons olive oil if using turkey bacon).6 oz bacon
+- In a large skillet, fry bacon until crisp.
+Place bacon on a paper towel-lined plate and remove all of the bacon grease from the pan except for about two tablespoons (add two tablespoons of olive oil if using turkey bacon).6 oz bacon

-You may also like these recipes:
+You may also like these other cabbage recipes: